Thorn Beta 5

 in amongst the piping, I was told that it had been removed from a street with

-(sleeved) concrete columns that were being replaced with new metal columns.
+(sleeved) concrete columns that were being replaced with steel columns - I

 The men returned the following week, (Sat 14th Sept 2002) to replace a twisted